-Live Music Week Fall 2020: We're Here to Stay

-For many of us, 2020 will change the way we celebrate the holidays.
-But here at WERS, what stays the same is our commitment to supporting the larger Boston community, which is why we’re proud to present our Food & Friends drive in partnership with Rosie’s Place.
+Food & Friends Drive with Rosie's Place - | WERS

+HERE AT WERS, WE HAVE A TRADITION OF SUPPORTING THE LARGER BOSTON COMMUNITY, WHICH IS WHY WE'RE PROUD TO PRESENT OUR FOOD & FRIENDS DRIVE IN PARTNERSHIP WITH ROSIE'S PLACE, NOW IN ITS 15TH YEAR!

+WERS once again dedicates this year’s holiday fundraiser to filling grocery bags and stocking shelves.
+Beginning December 3rd and running through the end of the year, this signature fundraiser will raise much needed support for two heritage Boston nonprofits that nourish and serve the community in different ways.
+One gift, double the impact.

-Here’s how it works: Every single donation to WERS now through 12/31 not only benefits the music you love, but it also fills two bags of groceries for a local woman in need.
-This is all made possible thanks to the generosity of an anonymous friend of the station and Atomic Coffee Roasters from Salem, MA.
+Here's how it works: Every single donation to WERS now through December 31st not only benefits the music you love, but it also helps fill a bag of groceries for a local woman in need.

 But that's not all!
 When you donate $15 a month, this is what you'll set in motion:

-- A warm and cozy WERS sent to you
+- A warm and cozy WERS hat sent to you

 - A warm and cozy WERS hat sent as a gift in your name to Rosie's Place